cuongpo/rootstock-ai-agent/README.md

 # Blockchain AI Agent

-An intelligent AI agent for blockchain ecosystems that can interact with users via Telegram and perform various operations including token airdrops and blockchain queries across multiple networks including Neo X chain and Rootstock.
+An intelligent AI agent for blockchain ecosystems that can interact with users via Telegram and perform various operations including token airdrops and blockchain queries on Rootstock.

 ## Features

 - 🤖 AI-powered conversational interface
-- 💎 Multi-blockchain integration (Neo X chain, Rootstock)
 - 🎁 Automated token operations and queries
 - 📱 Telegram bot integration
 - 🔗 EVM compatibility